atroutt/scratch-pi/README.md

 Getting Started
 ===============

-To complete all of the enclosed proejcts you will need at least:
+To complete all of the enclosed projects you will need at least:
 * Raspberry Pi with monitor, keyboard and mouse
 * Breadboard
 * Jumper cables